• Course begins August 5, 2026

 Vikings before Vikings

-The final session charts a journey towards the first raid on Lindisfarne in 793, following acts of piracy in the North Sea since the first century.
-This will place several of the topics explored previously within an international context and move against the notion of neat historical periodisation.
-‘Viking’ raids before 793 will be assessed, alongside a summary of how Britain changed between 410 and the infamous raid at Lindisfarne.
+The final session charts a journey towards the first raid on Lindisfarne in AD 793, following acts of piracy in the North Sea since the first century.
+This will hammer home several of the topics explored previously, placing them in an international context and moving against the notion of neat historical periodisation.
+‘Viking’ raids before 793 will be assessed, alongside a summary of how Britain changed between 410 and the infamous raid.

 Meet your Instructor